TE4-Umea/Tidsapp-HS/README.md

     /* RESPONSE */
     {
-        "success": true, // If the check in was succesfull "write": false, // If the card was linked to an account "check_in": false, // If the action was a check in (otherwise check out) "name": "Olle Kaiser", // Full name of the user "timestamp": 1568631728330
+        "success": true,            /* If the check in was succesfull */ "write": false,             /* If the card was linked to an account */ "check_in": false,          /* If the action was a check in (otherwise check out) */ "name": "Olle Kaiser"       /* Full name of the user */ }
-    }
 ```